OCHA-DAP/hdx-python-utilities/docs/main.md

     result = get_matching_text([a, b, c], match_min_size=10)
     assert result == " brown fox  over the  It was so fast!"

+    # Search a string for each of a list of strings and return the earliest index
+    assert earliest_index(a, ["dog", "lala", "fox", "haha", "quick"]) == 4

 ## Encoding utilities

 Examples: